Trump's promised immigration crackdown in Chicago could last about six weeks, suburban official says

 President Donald Trump has targeted Chicago and other Democrat-led cities for expanded federal intervention.
 His administration has said it will step up immigration enforcement in the Windy City, as he did in Los Angeles, and would deploy National Guard troops to help fight crime.
 In addition to sending troops to Los Angeles in June, Trump deployed them last month in Washington, D.C., as part of his unprecedented law enforcement takeover of the nation's capital.

 Although details about the promised Chicago operation have been sparse, local opposition is already widespread and is building in the suburbs.
-State and city leaders have said they plan to sue.
+State and city leaders have said they plan to sue the Trump administration.

 Activists, church groups and schools in the nation's third-largest city have been preparing for the operation, during which the Department of Homeland Security intends to use a naval station north of Chicago for logistical support.